Texas man dead after failed attempt to slide down handrail: report

 Kyle Wolf, 26, was pronounced dead Friday night, according to online records from the Tarrant County medical examiner's office.

-Wolf, according to the Fort Worth Star-Telegram, was at an apartment complex in Grapevine, roughly 25 miles northwest of Dallas, helping a friend move.
+Wolf was at an apartment complex in Grapevine, roughly 25 miles northwest of Dallas, helping a friend move, Grapevine police told the Fort Worth Star-Telegram.

-He was walking downstairs from the building's third floor when he reportedly tried to slide down the handrail.
-He slipped, and fell down onto concrete.

 CLICK HERE TO GET THE FOX NEWS APP